jeffreysorgen/golf-club-sensors/EnablingBLE.md

   - and in which he mentions "BLE2902" but I can't find usage for it yet.
 But it showed up on nRF Connect "0x2902"

 #
+This should be coordinated like turning on and off the LED.
+The LED is literally turned on repeatedly through the loop.
+We need to turn the LED on `(if "Ready" state = True)` and turn it off it it's False.
+But use Notify/Indicate to get this to happen.
+Check the "2902" thing. `00` is off and `01` is on.
+Obviously, rotating the y-axis is what makes this change happen.

+#

 ### State Change info